susam/emacs4cl/README.md

     When Emacs runs in a GUI window, by default, starts with a menu bar, tool bar, and scroll bar.
-Experienced users use Emacs completely through the keyboard via the various key-bindings for various operations, so many of them hide these additional bars to make the Emacs window look clean and minimal.
+Experienced users use Emacs completely through the keyboard via the various key bindings for various operations, so many of them hide these additional bars to make the Emacs window look clean and minimal.